jannikmi/multivar_horner/docs/2_about.rst

 ``multivar_horner`` is a python package implementing a multivariate `Horner scheme ("Horner's method", "Horner's rule") <https://en.wikipedia.org/wiki/Horner%27s_method>`__:cite:`horner1819xxi`  for efficiently evaluating multivariate polynomials.

+For an explanation of multivariate Horner factorisations and the terminology used here refer to e.g. `Greedy algorithms for optimizing multivariate Horner schemes <https://dl.acm.org/doi/pdf/10.1145/980175.980179>`__ :cite:`ceberio2004greedy`

 A given input polynomial in canonical form (or normal form) is being factorised according to the greedy heuristic described in :cite:`ceberio2004greedy` with some additional computational tweaks.
 The resulting Horner factorisation requires less operations for evaluation and is being computed by growing a "Horner Factorisation Tree".
 When the polynomial is fully factorized (= all leaves cannot be factorised any more), a computational "recipe" for evaluating the polynomial is being compiled.